 Comment participation can be public or private.
 If public, participants can engage with each other and staff can reply to comments as an agency administrator.

-Particpant Information Questions
+Participant Information Questions

-Select Shape on Image - select shapes you create on an image
+Allows the participant to select shapes you create on an image.

-Demographic categories have default answer options for consistency, and are connected to U.S. Census Data (if enabled.)
+The demographics module is customizable.
+You can add single demographic questions with one click, but you cannot edit them or their response options.
+This is because demographic questions have default answer options for consistency, and are connected to U.S. Census Data (if enabled.)

 Other (special use questions)

-Skip-Logic Rule - enables participants to skip over question(s) that don't pertain to them based on the answer they provide for a specific question.
+Skip-Logic enables participants to skip over a question or group of questions that don't pertain to them based on the answer they provide for a specific question.

 The examples library shows you existing questions across multiple agencies.
-Try it out!